 Prepare for Economic Turbulence with AMMA™ by ADM

 Economic contractions can cause problems for businesses, so maintaining sufficient cash reserves can be imperative.
 With our proprietary fintech, the American Deposit Management Co.
-[ADM] can help businesses achieve the most safety and the most return for cash reserves.
+[ADM] can help businesses achieve safety and competitive returns for cash reserves.

-Here at ADM, our American Money Market Account™ [AMMA™] provides extended coverage that protects the entirety of a business’s cash reserves – with a single deposit and a single monthly statement.
-In addition to safety, our nationwide network of community banks competes for business deposits, and that allows us to offer the most competitive return available for business cash – with next-day liquidity.
+Here at ADM, our American Money Market Account™ [AMMA™] provides access to extended coverage that protects the entirety of a business’s cash reserves – with a single deposit and a single monthly statement.
+In addition to safety, our nationwide network of financial institutions competes for business deposits, and that allows us to offer the nationally competitive returns for business cash – with next-day liquidity.

 To learn more about this valuable cash management program, contact a member of our team.
 You’ll quickly learn that our team is our secret sauce, and we have the tools to simplify business cash flow management.